yuzu-emu-mirror/yuzu/README.md

 yuzu is an experimental open-source emulator for the Nintendo Switch from the creators of [Citra](https://citra-emu.org/).

 It is written in C++ with portability in mind, with builds actively maintained for Windows and Linux.
-The emulator is capable of running several commerical games.
+The emulator is capable of running several commercial games.

 yuzu only emulates a subset of Switch hardware and therefore most commercial games **do not** run at full speed or are not fully functional.